millerii/rpi-temp-logger/README.md

 In real scenario, folder structure are located in system root `/sys/bus/w1/devices/...`

-Program is designed to run as schedule task with eg. cron.
+Program is designed to run as schedule task with eg. cron. or from command line with argument '-show' to just show list of sensors temperature.

 ## Enable 1-wire in RaspberryPi